cleytoncandeira/cleytoncandeira/README.md

 I have experience in applied statistics, and furthermore, I am keenly interested in studying Machine Learning and Deep Learning, seeking to employ computational tools to automate tasks and optimize processes. 💻🔍

 In my master's, I am dedicated to the preservation of tropical forests and traditional communities in the Amazon. 🌳🏞️

-I am eager to continue sharing more about my work! 🤝